Covid air travel shutdown proves insurmountable for Stobart

 Aer Lingus is considering operating some of its regional flights directly after 15 months of tough Government travel curbs forced its partner, Stobart Air, out of business.
 Photograph Bryan O’Brien

-However, Stobart’s British owner, aviation and energy group, Esken, told its Irish subsidiary this week that it would not continue to provide it with financial support, forcing the regional carrier’s board to wind up the business.
+The airline’s British-based owner, aviation and energy group Esken, told its Irish subsidiary this week that it would not continue to provide it with financial support, forcing the regional carrier’s board to wind up the business.

 Government restrictions, including a ban on non-essential journeys and a demand that travellers from Stobart’s main market, Britain, self-isolate, left the airline with around 6 per cent of normal passenger numbers.